YOUR GUIDE TO EXCLUSIVELY PUMPING – EVERYTHING YOU NEED TO CONSIDER

 I want to be clear that when I talk about hospital/rental grade pumps, I am referring to the types of pumps that they use in hospitals and are available to rent.
 Some personal pumps claim to be hospital grade, but as far as I know, there is no research to back this up, and I am not sure what exactly they are basing those claims on.

-Pumping should not be uncomfortable and should not cause any trauma.
+Pumping should not be uncomfortable and it definitely should not cause any trauma.

 Things that can affect the comfort of pumping are: